 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 - Cookies cannot read any information saved on your hard drive and cannot spread viruses.

 - Our cookies only pass on the information that you have already disclosed to our website.

-- This website may from time to time be supported by advertising revenue, which means we sometimes receive commissions for ads you see and links you click on, at no cost to you.
+- This website may from time to time be supported by advertising revenue, which means we sometimes receive a small commission for ads you see and/or some of the links you click on, at no cost to you.
 To help us keep track of referrals we’ve made and ads we’ve shown, we (and our service providers) we use small text files called cookies and similar technology on your device.
 These cookies do not reveal your identity, web use or any other behaviour.

-- This site has no ability to read and write or access third party cookies that may be set by advertising partners or third party websites such as Twitter or Facebook sharing.
+- This site has no ability to read and write or access third-party cookies that may be set by any advertising partners or by any third party websites such as Twitter or Facebook sharing.

 - All computers have the ability to decline cookies.
 This can be done by activating the setting on your browser which enables you to decline the cookies.

-- Please note that should you choose to decline cookies, you may be unable to access particular parts of our website and it may affect your experience on this site and others.
+- Please note that should you choose to decline certain functional cookies, you may be unable to access particular parts of our website and it may affect your experience on this site and others.

 You can read more about cookies here: http://www.allaboutcookies.org/

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 We use Google Analytics and online security software to monitor traffic to our website.
 In order to keep our website secure, your IP address is logged by our security provider when you visit our site.
 You can opt-out of Analytics using the methods mentioned above.